 World Team Tennis (1974)

-Born: 1973 – WTT founding franchise.
+Born: 1973 – WTT founding franchise

 Owner: E.Z.
 Jones

 On September 20th, 1973, the Houston Astrodome played host to the “Battle of the Sexes”, a brilliantly executed tennis promotion pitting 55-year old former World No. 1 Bobby Riggs against 29-year old Billie Jean King, the top-ranked female player in the world in 1971 and 1972.
-The three-set contest was actually something of a rematch as Riggs had previously defeated Margaret Court, the 1973 women’s #1, in Battle of the Sexes I, a match which is now largely forgotten.
+The three-set contest was actually something of a rematch as Riggs had previously defeated Margaret Court, the 1973 women’s #1, in Battle of the Sexes I, a match which is now entirely forgotten.

 Riggs played the role of the heel, wearing a warm-up suit emblazoned with the slogan “Men’s Lib” and hyping the match with chauvinistic comments to the media.
 King took a more earnest approach, believing that a loss to Riggs following Court’s defeat would set back the development of the women’s tennis tour and women’s sports in general for years.
 King wasn’t entirely without a sense of humor – she entered the Astrodome on a throne held aloft by shirtless men in Egyptain slave garb.
 She also smoked Riggs in three straight sets, running the old man from end to end of the baseline.

 For all of its pro wrestling-style theatrics, the Battle of the Sexes is regarded nearly 40 years later as a game-changing moment in the advancement of women’s pro sports, occuring just over a year after the U.S. Congress passed the landmark Title IX legislation which changed the landscape of women’s scholastic athletics.
 The promotion also helped raise the profile another initiative that King was at work on in late 1973 – the controversial launch of World Team Tennis.